 Lee Gi Kwang was a perfect fit for the character of Ho Soo with this sort of calm detachment.
 While he’s a sort of nemesis at the beginning, Ho Soo is in for a difficult ride as he learns that the Smart Earth he is completely invested in is not so perfect.
-He has his own journey to go as he learns the truth.
+He has his own journey to go on as he learns the truth.

 So how did Circle do as a whole?
 Did it live up to my expectations?
 My answer is a resounding YES!
 First, it completely nails the science fiction genre.
 With a plot that focuses on aliens, futuristic technology with small chips that control your emotions, altering memories, and a dystopian future divided into a disease and crime ridden Normal Earth and a Utopian Smart Earth, you really couldn’t get more into the genre.
 It’s like they threw as many sci-fi tropes as they could into the story, and it somehow worked beautifully.